-5 Estimate at a random snapshot of mobile locations
+5 Estimate at a random instant

 We now consider that there are n mobile users roaming in the area following the same mobility model.
-Suppose that each mobile user's location X in area A, if sampled at a random instant in time, is described by a distribution with pdf $f_X(x)$.5
+Suppose that each mobile user's location X in area A, if sampled at a random instant in time, is described by a distribution with pdf $f_X(x)$ .

-The probability that a single mobile user is in a subarea $A_c \subset A$ is then $P(A_c) = \int{A_c} f_X(x) dx$.
-Assuming that the movements of the mobile users are independent, we can derive the expected number of mobile users in the area as $nP(A_c)$.
+The probability that a single mobile user is in a subarea $A_c \subset A$ is then $P(A_c) = \int{A_c} f_X(x) dx$ .
+Assuming that the movements of the mobile users are independent, we can derive the expected number of mobile users in the area as $nP(A_c)$ .

-Although we assume a single measurement from each mobile, the analysis that follows also holds when we can afford to take more than measurements from each mobile at random instants in time, since this would be equivalent to increasing the number of mobiles in the area.
+Note that we do not demand that the random sampling instants are the same for each mobile, as this could face synchronization difficulties (especially in the absence of a GPS service).
+For independent movement processes of the mobiles the analysis still holds, as long as each mobile's process is sampled independently (in the sense explained in footnote 5).
+Further, although we assume a single measurement from each mobile, the analysis that follows also holds when we can afford to take more than measurements from each mobile at random instants in time, since this would be equivalent to increasing the number of mobiles in the area.